-What about the US-based companies looking to outsource software development?
+What about the US-based companies looking for software engineers from Poland?
 Expect a 6-hour difference with the East Coast and 9-hour with the West Coast.
-Flying from the US will take between 9 and 12 hours for the East and West Coast, respectively.
+Flying from the US will take between 9 and 12 hours for the East and West Coasts, respectively.

-Poland’s strategic location in the Central European time zone helps to manage the daily workload and meetings easier than in collaborations with teams in India or China.
+Poland’s strategic location in the Central European time zone helps to manage the daily workload and meetings more easily than collaborating with teams in India or China.

 Another advantage is the country’s proximity to major European financial centers: London, Paris, and Frankfurt.
-If you’re building a fintech solution and need to be near these financial hubs, Poland is a top pick.
+Poland is a top pick if you’re building a fintech solution and need to be near these financial hubs.

-That’s not only thanks to its location but also the fact that Poland is a member state of the European Union.
+That’s not only thanks to its location but also the fact that Poland is a member of the European Union.
 This is crucial for companies that need to meet strict regulations.
-In this scenario, outsourcing to a country that is part of the EU regulatory structure is just smarter.
+In this scenario, outsourcing to a country part of the EU regulatory structure is smarter.

-As a member state of the EU, Poland follows all of the IT and data security regulations, such as the General Data Protection Regulation (GDPR).
-That’s why you can be sure that when outsourcing your project to a Polish software house, your data will be in safe hands.
+As a member state of the EU, Poland follows all IT and data security regulations, such as the General Data Protection Regulation (GDPR).
+That’s why you can be sure that when you cooperate with a Polish staffing or software development company, your data will be safe.

 This is especially important for projects that process sensitive data like customer records.
-In this scenario, security is a critical factor you need to take into account when choosing your outsourcing destination.
+In this scenario, security is a critical factor you must consider when choosing your outsourcing destination.

-Another advantage of Poland is that it faces a minimal number of cybercrime cases.
+Another advantage of Poland is that it faces few cybercrime cases.
 According to a report from Symantec, only 3% of global cybercrime occurs in Poland.

 When collaborating with Polish software developers, you don’t need to worry about language skills.
 Most of the time, their English will be at a high level.

 Poland has always ranked high for English skills in the EF English Proficiency Index.
-In fact, it usually ranks much higher than the country’s main outsourcing competitor, Ukraine.
-Just have a look at this comparison generated by the website – it includes many different factors.
+Just look at this comparison generated by the website – it includes many different factors.